-FOD is an important safety and quality control concept in any aviation, aerospace, manufacturing, warehouse, shipping, military or similar environment where small debris, loose objects, wildlife and even stray humans have the potential to cause:
+FOD is an important safety and quality control concept in Aviation, Aerospace, Manufacturing, Motorsport, Shipping, Military or similar environments where small debris, loose objects, wildlife and even stray humans have the potential to cause:

 - damage to manufactured equipment;